 It was a long desire of mine to switch to gray carpet flooring for my work room.
 After years of using vitrified tiled flooring, it seemed like a breath of fresh air.

 However, the joy didn’t quite last long, as a cousin’s kid spilled his acrylic colors on my newly installed carpet, forcing me to explore various options to remove it easily without causing any damage to the carpet itself.

 While researching this topic, I found that the general rule of thumb is that the fresher and wetter the paint, the easier it is to get out.
 Acrylic paint is known for drying fast, and the longer you leave it, the harder it’s going to be to get it off your carpet.

 It would be better to start with the most gentle method, and if that doesn’t work, you’ll be forced to move onto more abrasive measures.

 Table of Contents

 - Types of Paint that Could Be Stuck in Your Carpet

-- What is the Difference Between Acrylic Paint and Oil-Based Paint?
+- Difference Between Acrylic Paint and Oil-Based Paint

-- How to Get Acrylic Paint Out of Carpet – A Few Different Ways
+- How to Remove Acrylic Paint from Carpet – A Few Different Ways

 - Take Precautions